jodal/comics/docs/web-api.rst

 Authentication
 ==============

-The web service is only available for users with an active user account on the Comics instance.
+The web API is only available for users with an active user account on the Comics instance.
 The user must authenticate himself using the same secret key as is used to access comic feeds.
 The key can be found in the account section of the Comics instance.